Summary: A Treatise of Human Nature (page 4)

 Where do the ideas of space and time come from?
 What is their nature?

-First, we must clear up a difficulty: we must resolve a paradox that has confronted all thinking about space and time since the dawn of philosophy—the paradox of infinite divisibility.
+First, we must clear up a difficulty: a paradox that has confronted all thinking about space and time since the dawn of philosophy—the paradox of infinite divisibility.

 It was Zeno of Elea who formulated it: space is infinitely divisible since we can always conceive of half the expanse we are considering.
-The arrow will never reach its target, since it will always have to cover half the distance remaining, and so on ad infinitum.
+The arrow will never reach its target, since it will always have to cover half the remaining distance, and so on ad infinitum.

 This paradox reveals the impossibility of movement; more broadly, it undermines the very notion of space, for what is space if it consists of an infinite number of parts